johan10000/Move/README.md

 Move coding conventions:

   * Naming:

-      1. Module names: should be lower snake case, e.g., fixed_point32, vector.
-      2. Type names: should be camel case if they are not a native type, e.g., Coin, RoleId.
+      1. Type names: should be camel case if they are not a native type, e.g., Coin, RoleId.
-      3. Function names: should be lower snake case, e.g., destroy_empty.
+      2. Function names: should be lower snake case, e.g., destroy_empty.
-      4. Constant names: should be upper camel case and begin with an E if they represent error codes (e.g., EIndexOutOfBounds) and upper snake case if they represent a non-error value (e.g., MIN_STAKE).
+      3. Constant names: should be upper camel case and begin with an E if they represent error codes (e.g., EIndexOutOfBounds) and upper snake case if they represent a non-error value (e.g., MIN_STAKE).
-      5. Generic type names: should be descriptive, or anti-descriptive where appropriate, e.g., T or Element for the Vector generic type parameter.
+      4. Generic type names: should be descriptive, or anti-descriptive where appropriate, e.g., T or Element for the Vector generic type parameter.
 Most of the time the "main" type in a module should be the same name as the module e.g., option::Option, fixed_point32::FixedPoint32.
-      6. Module file names: should be the same as the module name e.g., Option.move.
-      7. Script file names: should be lower snake case and should match the name of the “main” function in the script.
+      5. Script file names: should be lower snake case and should match the name of the “main” function in the script.
-      8. Mixed file names: If the file contains multiple modules and/or scripts, the file name should be lower snake case, where the name does not match any particular module/script inside.
+      6. Mixed file names: If the file contains multiple modules and/or scripts, the file name should be lower snake case, where the name does not match any particular module/script inside.

   * Imports:

-    1. All module use statements should be at the top of the module.
-    2. Functions should be imported and used fully qualified from the module in which they are declared, and not imported at the top level.
+    1. Functions should be imported and used fully qualified from the module in which they are declared, and not imported at the top level.
-    3. Types should be imported at the top-level.
+    2. Types should be imported at the top-level.
 Where there are name clashes, as should be used to rename the type locally as appropriate.

   * Comments: